kirenz/airflow-dag-reg/README.md

-# README
+# Airflow pipeline example

-Replace `home` with your home directory:
+In this tutorial we will use Airflow to implement a simple regression pipeline.
+Note that this is just meant as a demonstration of how to set up a simple pipeline and is not an example of a realistic machine learning pipeline in production.

+The simple pipeline will include three tasks:

+1) data preprocessing using pandas (task output: csv-file),
+2) model building with scikit-learn (task output: trained model object)
+3) model prediction (task output: csv-file with prediction)

+- First you need to install Airflow: [Installation tutorial](https://kirenz.github.io/codelabs/codelabs/airflow-setup/#0)

+- Copy the content of this repo on your machine.
-- Save `reg_dag_happy.py` in home/airflow/dags
+- Save `reg_dag_happy.py` in your home folder `~/airflow/dags`
+- Create a new folder in `dags`.
+Call it `dag_reg_example`
-- Save all other scripts in home/airflow/dags/dag_reg_example
+- Save all other scripts in `~/airflow/dags/dag_reg_example`